About

 Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Show Drama: The Glass Menagerie

-Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Ensemble: Speaking in Tongues
+Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Ensemble: Speaking in Tongues2011

 Helpmann Award nomination – Best Male Actor in a Supporting Role: Dennis Olsen (Entertaining Mr Sloane)